cyberrangecz/frontend-hurdling-visualization/README.md

 1. Run `npm install`.
 2. Run the server with provided parameters via `npm run api`.
-3. Run the app in local environment and ssl via `ng serve --configuration local --ssl`
+3. Run the app in local environment and ssl via `npm run start`
-4. Navigate to `http://localhost:4200/`.
+4. Navigate to `https://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## How to Simulate Training Run with Provided Test Data